qaalabs/fabric/docs/18-monitor-hub/instructions.md

     !!! quote ""
         ![Screenshot of the products table in the lakehouse page.](../img/18-products-table.png)

-## Create and monitor a Spark notebook
+## Step 5: Create and monitor a Spark notebook

 In Microsoft Fabric, you can use notebooks to run Spark code.